-From a Christian perspective, this outward-looking approach may be seen as prioritising the Missio Dei - a Latin Christian theological term that means the 'mission of God'.
-This is explained in 'Mission-shaped Church', published in 2004, which writes, participating through the Holy Spirit in the Son's mission from the Father to the world."
-"9
+'mission of God'.
+This is explained in 'Mission-shaped Church', published in 2004, which writes.

 "The Church is both the fruit of God's mission - those whom he has redeemed, and the agent of mission - the community through whom he acts for the world's redemption.
-The mission of the Church is the gift of
+'The mission of the Church is the gift of participating through the Holy Spirit in the Son's mission from the Father to the world.'
+"9